 15 Volkhonka Street.
 Metro Kropotkinskaya (line 1, red.)

 19 Myasnitskaya Street.
-Metro Chistyye Prudy (line 1, red) or Turgenevskaya (line 6, orange.)
+Metro Chistyye Prudy (line 1, red), Sretensky Boulevard (line 10, bright green) or Turgenevskaya (line 6, orange.)